 Skip to content

-To keep your game list clean, you can put all the game files inside a sub-folder.
-This folder will be seen as the game itself in RetroDECK, not as an actual folder.
-The folder needs to have the corresponding .m3u file and be renamed to the exact filename of the .m3u.
+To keep your game list tidy, you can place all game files inside a sub-folder.
+RetroDECK will treat the folder as a single game, not as a regular folder.
+The folder must contain a .m3u file and be named exactly like the .m3u.

 Let's use the fake PlayStation 1 game Dragon Fantasy VII as an example.